secretstartups/handbook/total-rewards/compensation/compensation-calculator/index.html.md

 ### Introduction

-Location Factor is [calculated](#calculating-location-factors) using multiple data sources to conduct a market analysis of compensation rates globally: Economic Research Institute (ERI), Numbeo, Comptryx, Radford, Robert Half, and Dice.
+Location Factor is [calculated](#calculating-location-factors) using multiple data sources to conduct a market analysis of compensation rates globally: Economic Research Institute (ERI), Comptryx, Radford.
 This is _not_ a cost of living analysis, but instead a **cost of market** evaluation compared to San Francisco.
 The Total Rewards team will use their best judgement in determining the input per location based on our [Compensation Principles](/handbook/total-rewards/compensation/#gitlabs-compensation-principles).

 ### Geographical Areas